Image Blocks add individual images to pages and blog posts. You can upload your own images, or license stock photographs from Getty Images.

 Option 1 - Add your own image

 In the Edit Image window, drag your image into the image uploader.
-You can also click the image uploader to select a file from your computer.
+You can also click Upload an Image to select a file from your computer.
 Click Apply.

-With our partnership with Getty Images, you can license individual stock images for $10.
+With our stock image integrations, you can add free and premium stock images directly from your site.
 This is a great option if you don't already have an image to use.

-Click Getty Image to search, preview, and purchase a stock image for your thumbnail.
-To learn more, visit Getty Images and Squarespace overview.
+Click Search For Image to search, preview, and add a stock image for your thumbnail.
+To learn more, visit Searching and adding stock images.

 Step 3 - Add and style text (optional)